Lenka: 2008–2013: Self-titled debut album

 After adopting her first name as her sole artistic name, Lenka released her eponymous debut album on 24 September 2008, with "The Show", produced by Stuart Brawley, chosen to be the first single release from the set.
 The song appeared in various advertisements, including a major campaign for Old Navy, and was also featured in the Nickelodeon film Angus, Thongs and Perfect Snogging, as well as the 2011 film Moneyball.
 The album Lenka peaked at number 142 on the US Billboard 200.
-Her song "Everything at Once" was featured in a Windows 8 ad and in a Disney Studio All Access commercial, becoming a worldwide success.
-Lenka creates paper art type stop-motion animated music videos for each of her singles with her husband James Gulliver Hancock, a visual artist from Australia, for a deliberately childlike effect.
-She provided vocals on two tracks ("Addicted" and "Sunrise") on German artist Schiller's album Atemlos, released in Germany on 12 March 2010.
+As a music artist, Lenka creates paper art type stop-motion animated music videos for each of her singles with her husband James Gulliver Hancock, a visual artist from Australia, for a deliberately childlike effect.
+She also provided vocals on two tracks ("Addicted" and "Sunrise") on German artist Schiller's album Atemlos, released in Germany on 12 March 2010.

-In 2011, Lenka released her second album Two which was inspired by her engagement and is full of romantic love songs.
-Despite a warm critical reception, the album failed to match the success of her debut album, with Two reaching peak chart positions of 69 and 88 on the Belgian and Swiss charts respectively.
-Her third album Shadows was released in 2013, following the birth of her son.
+In 2011, Lenka released her second studio album titled Two, which was inspired by her engagement and is full of romantic love songs.
+Despite a warm critical reception, the album failed to match the success of her debut album, reaching peak chart positions of 69 and 88 on the Belgian and Swiss charts, respectively.
+Its single, "Everything at Once", was featured in a Windows 8 advertisement and in a Disney Studio All Access commercial, becoming a worldwide success.
+Her third studio album, Shadows, was released in 2013— following the birth of her son Quinn who was featured in the music video for the album's lead single, "Heart to the Party".

 2015–present: Subsequent releases

 Lenka's fourth studio album The Bright Side, was released in 2015 and the most featured single in this album became "Blue Skies".
 A remix version of the song, released on the YouTube remix channel Trap Nation, has over 30 million views on YouTube.
 Her fifth studio album, Attune, was released in 2017 and contains the track "Heal", which was created in cooperation with Australian singer and author Sally Seltmann.
-Her most played songs on BBC are "All My Bells Are Ringing", "We Will Not Grow Old", "Everything at Once", "Don't Let Me Fall", and "Trouble Is a Friend".
 In 2023, She released her sixth studio album, Intraspectral.
-In 2025, Lenka began the Magenta Tour starting in China.
+The album contains the single "Champion", featuring Australian singer Josh Pyke.
+In 2025, Lenka began the Magenta Tour starting in China, following the release of her song "Magenta".
 On 4 July 2025, Lenka revealed that she is going back into the studio for her upcoming seventh studio album.
+Lenka released its lead single, "Sunshine Girl", on 10 April 2026.
+That month, the album's title was revealed, Good Days, set to be released on May 29.
+Its title track was unveiled on 5 May.